George Maris: Career

 Maris began his career at Barnsley at under-15 level, signing his first professional contract on 29 May 2014 after a 20-goal season for the under-18s.

 On 30 January 2015, he went on a one-month youth loan to Nuneaton Town in the Conference Premier.
 He started on his senior debut the following day, in a 1–0 loss at Forest Green Rovers.
 On 28 February, he played in their 1–0 win over Welling United two days after his loan had expired; this resulted in Nuneaton receiving a three-point deduction.
 He played nine matches in total, without scoring, in a season which ended with relegation.

 Maris was first included in a Barnsley matchday squad on 25 April 2015, for their League One fixture against fellow Yorkshiremen Bradford City at Valley Parade; he replaced Luke Berry for the final 13 minutes of a 1–0 loss.
 Eight days later he made his first professional start at Oakwell, as his team concluded their season with a 5–0 rout of Rochdale.

 On 1 February 2016, Maris was signed on loan for the rest of the season by Lincoln City.

 On 3 June 2016 Maris signed a one-year deal with League Two club Cambridge United.
 He made his debut for the club against Barnet F.C on 6 August 2016, a 1–1 draw at the Abbey Stadium.
 Maris scored his first goal for the club away at Wycombe Wanderers in a 2–1 loss 19 November 2016.
 He later signed a contract extension for a further two years in April 2017.

 He was offered a new contract by Cambridge United at the end of the 2018–19 season.

 On 28 July 2020, Maris signed a two-year contract with League Two side Mansfield Town after joining the club for an undisclosed fee.

+On 19 May 2026, Mansfield said the player had signed a contract extension.